kalawinka/politics_classifier/README.md

 By the end of this tutorial, you will be able to

-- detect scientific article from the political science domain using pretrained models and the transformers library
+- detect scientific articles from the political science domain using pretrained models and the transformers library

 ## Description
 This tutorial provides detailed information detecting texts from the political science domain using scientific abstracts.
 The usage of two models will be described in this tutorial.